uiucwebmonkeys/personal-site/README.md

 gulp
 ```

 Before pushing your changes to Github for hosting, ensure that your Sass has compiled to CSS.
-To see your site on Github pages, create a branch called `gh-pages` on your repository, and go to your settings page for the url.
+To see your site hosted with Github pages, create a branch called `gh-pages` on your repository, and go to your settings page for the url.